jtstothard/Dangerous-Magic-and-Aywin-Magleth/content/People/NPCs/Cerbereburn/Mrs Cluckerson.md

 ## Investigation Significance

-**Connection Point:** Her case links the mundane murder investigation to the supernatural elements, showing that multiple types of threats were active in [[Cerbereburn|Cerbereburn]] simultaneously.
+**Connection Point:** Her case links the mundane murder investigation to the supernatural elements, showing that multiple types of threats were active in [[Places/Continents/Jealeon/Regions/Aswesh/Towns/Cerbereburn/index|Cerbereburn]] simultaneously.

 **Timeline Marker:** Her disappearance helps establish when the supernatural crisis began relative to [[Mallone Ulaxidor|Mallone]]'s murder, providing crucial timeline information for understanding the sequence of events.